-GO-PRO GO? - During a research trip to Wyoming, filmmakers braved a white- water rafting trip down the Snake River.
+GO-PRO GO? – During a research trip to Wyoming, filmmakers braved a white-water rafting trip down the Snake River.
 Along the way, the GoPro camera being used to capture reference footage was dislodged and lost in the river.
-Thankfully, their guide was able to actually “read” the river and figure out just where it would likely come to a rest down stream.
+Thankfully, their guide was able to actually “read” the river and figure out just where it would likely come to rest downstream.
 The camera was recovered—still running— and the team has footage of its solo journey.

 - While clouds are typically done in matte paintings, for the first time ever, “The Good Dinosaur” features 100-percent volumetric clouds.
 This means, they are mobile, dimensional and can be lit from any camera angle, creating a stunning look.